erigontech/docs/src/installation/windows.md

 There are 3 options for running Erigon 3 on Windows, listed from easiest to most difficult installation:

--   [Build executable binaries natively for Windows](https://erigon.gitbook.io/erigon/basic-usage/getting-started/windows#build-executable-binaries-natively-for-windows): Use the pre-built Windows executables that can be natively run on Windows without any emulation or containers required.
+-   [Build executable binaries natively for Windows](#build-executable-binaries-natively-for-windows): Use the pre-built Windows executables that can be natively run on Windows without any emulation or containers required.

--   [Use Docker](https://erigon.gitbook.io/erigon/basic-usage/getting-started/windows#use-docker): Run Erigon in a Docker container for isolation from the host Windows system.
+-   [Use Docker](/installation/docker.md): Run Erigon in a Docker container for isolation from the host Windows system.
 This avoids dependencies on Windows but requires installing Docker.

--   [Use Windows Subsystem for Linux (WSL)](https://erigon.gitbook.io/erigon/basic-usage/getting-started/windows#use-windows-subsystem-for-linux-wsl): Install the Windows Subsystem for Linux (WSL) to create a Linux environment within Windows.
+-   [Use Windows Subsystem for Linux (WSL)](#use-windows-subsystem-for-linux-wsl): Install the Windows Subsystem for Linux (WSL) to create a Linux environment within Windows.
 Erigon can then be installed in WSL by following the Linux build instructions.
 This provides compatibility with Linux builds but involves more setup overhead.

 ## Build executable binaries natively for Windows

-Before proceeding, ensure that the general [requirements](https://erigon.gitbook.io/erigon/basic-usage/getting-started#hardware-requirements) are met.
+Before proceeding, ensure that the [hardware](/getting-started/hw-requirements.md) and [software](/getting-started/sw-requirements.md) requirements are met.

 ### Installing Chocolatey